gomods/athens/docs/content/faq.md

 does not attempt to request the meta tags, via a request that looks like `https://example.org/pkg/foo?go-get=1`.

-Internally Athens uses `go get` under the hood (`go mod download` to be exact) without the GOPROXY environment variable set so that `go` will will in turn request the meta tags using the standard authentication mechanisms supported by `go`.
+Internally Athens uses `go get` under the hood (`go mod download` to be exact) without the GOPROXY environment variable set so that `go` will in turn request the meta tags using the standard authentication mechanisms supported by `go`.
-Therefore, `go` before v1.11 worked for you, then go 1.11+ with GOPROXY should work as well, provided that the Athens proxy host is configured with the proper authentication.
+Therefore, if `go` before v1.11 worked for you, then go 1.11+ with GOPROXY should work as well, provided that the Athens proxy host is configured with the proper authentication.